 - When the person is a duly appointed peace officer, honorably retired police officer, or security guard authorized to carry a concealed firearm under state law.

-Concealed weapons license holders are also exempt from this prohibition and may carry handguns in schools or school zones.
-Nor do these restrictions apply to existing shooting ranges at public or private schools or university or college campuses.
+These restrictions also do not apply to existing shooting ranges at public or private schools or university or college campuses.

 See the Non-Powder Guns in California section for information about non-powder guns in schools.

 The principal or superintendent of a school or school system must immediately suspend, and recommend the expulsion of, any pupil that he or she determines has possessed a firearm, or sold or furnished a firearm to others, either at school or at a school activity off school grounds, provided that another employee of the school district has verified the pupil’s possession of a firearm.
 However, a pupil may obtain prior written permission to possess a firearm from a certificated school employee, if the principal or a designee of the principal concurs.